 LL.B (Adelaide), B.Ec (ANU), MPA (Harvard)

-Ros Grady is an international consultant with over thirty five years of private and public sector experience in international financial sector regulatory frameworks and related policy reform initiatives.
+Ros Grady is an international consultant with over forty years of private and public sector experience in international financial sector regulatory frameworks and related policy reform initiatives.
 Ros has a particular focus on digital financial inclusion and consumer protection.
 She gained experience most recently with the World Bank and previously at the global law firm King & Wood Mallesons, and with the Australian Government as a commercial law policy specialist.
 Prior to moving to the World Bank she was Conjoint Professor and CEO of the Centre for International Finance and Regulation at the University of NSW, and Adjunct Professor at the University of Sydney.
 Ros has qualifications in law and economics, and a 2010 Master of Public Administration from Harvard.

 Ros has broad international experience in advising on financial sector policies and regulatory frameworks.